-Looking for unusual dining experiences
+Where to go if you're looking for unusual dining experiences

 From the aesthetic and philosophical rigor of Japanese cuisine to the ancient soul of Chinese cooking, the intimacy instilled in kosher food and the opulence of Russia, as well as the intoxicating smells of India.
 Restaurants to discover the flavors of the world in Florence

 An ‘L’ instead of the usual ‘R’.
 This marks the departure of the city’s first Tuscan-Japanese-Korean restaurants ideated by one of Florence’s most symbolic chefs, Fabio Picchi.
 Ciblèo - Tortelli e Ravioli could be none other than the epilogue of Chef Picchi’s love story for a tiny restaurant in Kyoto, a relationship that began in 1988.
 Everything the chef learned in those five years of work in Japan started right then and the East influenced his cooking once and for all: Korea with its surprising food and China with its ancient knowledge.
 Just 16 covers, 8 of which are at the counter with a Korean chef and Japanese sous chef alongside Fabio Picchi in the kitchen (Via del Verrocchio, 2r - ph. +39 055 2477881).